 Picasso’s Electrician Charged with Theft

 The body of Picasso’s works were stashed in a garage for forty years until a letter was written to Picasso’s son, asking about the worth of the collection.
 This letter was written last November by Picasso’s ex-electrician, Pierre Le Guennec, who claimed the collection had been gifted to him by Picasso and his second wife Jacqueline.
-It was only recently that Le Guennec was formally indicted with possession of stolen property.
+It was only recently that Le Guennec was formally indicted with possession of the stolen property.
 Le Guennec will appear before a judge later this month on charges.

 According to Var Martin, the Le Guennecs were also gifted with 540,000 francs in 1983.
 The information was revealed by the Picasso Administration in a formal document.
 This gift occurs ten years after Le Guennec’s employment as an electrician (1970-1973) with the Picasso family.
 Inside the collection are never seen before drawings, Cubist works, and a rare painting from the Blue period.